-Get started with Bot Management for Enterprise · Cloudflare Bot Management docs
+Get started with Bot Management for Enterprise

 |JS Challenge

-Create Firewall Rules that address likely automated traffic and other traffic groups.
-For suggested bot thresholds and other considerations, see our Firewall Rules documentation.
+Create firewall rules that address likely automated traffic and other traffic groups.
+For suggested bot thresholds and other considerations, see our Firewall Rules documentation or Bot Management variables .

 Cloudflare recommends that most customers block or challenge bot scores below 30, but your domain might vary: